jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 ***\[My first loss as a professional was an embarrassing, televised affair, but I took 8 important life lessons from it.
 Read them here—&gt;[Dealing with getting knocked out: Lessons from losing a fight](/8-valuable-life-lessons-ive-learned-from-losing-on-national-television/)\]***

 There is one other major perk of starting as an amateur fight: it gives you a chance to get the attention of a boxing promoter.
 Having a promoter in boxing is the ultimate prize.
-They're the ones who can get you on television or major fight cards.
+They’re the ones who can get you on television or major fight cards.

 With a promoter, you’ll be brought along correctly, fighting fighters of the right level that you should win against because you’re the A-side, but will challenge you.
-Without a promoter, you'll likely fight a bunch of easy fights and then jump multiple levels to a fight that you can't win, but your record makes it easy to sell the fight, not only to the networks but also to the state athletic commission for approval.
+Without a promoter, you’ll likely fight a bunch of easy fights and then jump multiple levels to a fight that you can’t win, but your record makes it easy to sell the fight, not only to the networks but also to the state athletic commission for approval.

 This is the route to becoming a boxing champion and/or making a significant payday.